Skip to content

 Microsoft Enterprise Agreement (EA) has a fundamental requirement known as a “platform commitment.”

-It has its cons and pros.
-It streamlines license management but, if not carefully considered, also carries the potential risk of overpayment.
+It streamlines licence management but, if not carefully considered, carries the risk of overpayment.

 What is a Platform Commitment?